GiladShoham/graphql-apollo-errors/README.md

   ]
 }
 ```
+## Upgrade from v1.*.*
+There is a lot of changes from v1.
+(In the implementation, which leads to API changes)
+* onStoredError hook is no longer exist (actually the onOriginalError result is the same as the onStoredError before)
+* You should not use the throwError any more (it was deleted), you can use the native throw now.

 ## How does it work
-In general this library contain 3 parts:
+In general this library contain 2 parts:

-1. [SevenBoom](https://github.com/GiladShoham/seven-boom) - A small library i wrote to create cusomize errors
+1. [SevenBoom](https://github.com/GiladShoham/seven-boom) - A small library i wrote to create customize errors
-2. throw method - which provide a hook place, and also store the error in the memory (because graphql will only give you the message and location)
-3. foramt error function - which knows to fetch the real error by the message, add some hooks point and configuration, and pass it to the client.
+2. format error function - which knows to fetch the real error, hide sensitive server data, add some hooks points and configuration, and pass it to the client.

 ## License
 MIT - Do what ever you want